kikkia/Vinny/docs/Commands.md

 ## Reddit
 Reddit commands can get new, hot and top posts from any subreddit.
 (NOTE: NSFW posts/subreddits require the channel to have nsfw enabled.)
+All reddit commands can add an optional `--post-only` to post without the reddit post metadata.

 ### `rr`
 Gives a random hot post from a given subreddit.